daniel-samson/typefs/docs/getting-started/installation.md

 ## Why Type FS

-- Keeps your code readable
+- Keeps your code readable.
-- Restrict access to directories in your filesystem.
+- Restricts access to directories in your filesystem.
 - You only have to learn one set of methods for each type of storage.
+- Supports JSON or JavaScript files.
 - Can be configured via environment variables to change the storage configuration.
-- Can be configured useing JSON or JavaScript

 ## Setting up your environment